bitter indignation at having been treated unfairly

 We all know that person, or maybe you are that person, the one who scowls at the mention of someone’s name some 30 years later.
 It’s one thing to not like someone or chose not to have them in your life, and quite another to get downright angry and depressed for days at the sight or mention of them a decade later.
-I’ve sat on both sides of the fence.
-I have both been resentful, and I have been resented.
-Neither place is fun because one side, being resented, is completely out of our control.
-And sometimes being resentful feels that way as well.
-It’s like you’ve been consumed whole by the bitter feelings of having been done wrong.
-This can be even more compounding when you feel that you’ve done nothing to deserve being treated so badly.
-The thing that we don’t actually know is that the other guy feels just as much as a victim as you do.
-This makes resentment a never ending and vicious cycle that can go on for an entire lifetime, that is until one person chooses to step out.
-Now let me share with you what I’ve learned by my having stepped out of the cycle that is resentment, as well as what I learned by looking back on it;
+You see, I know personally what resentment feels like, so let me share with you what I’ve learned by stepping out of that cycle;

 First and foremost;

 Just what is on the other side of that resentment?
 If you chose to work through the discord with the other party, what kind of relationship are you missing out on?
 What kind of relationships with other people are you missing out on?
 Here’s an example: If you have ever been on the dating scene, nearly everyone has a story about the person who couldn’t get over their ex.
 They hated them and would even replace their name with a reference to a dark character.
 They would unknowingly bring them up often and describe them negatively or say something foul about them in jest.
 Now just how long did your relationship with that person last?
 Resentment costs relationships across the board.
 It’s a fact.